int-brain-lab/atlas/README.md

 ### Step 1.
 Surface normal

-The first step is to estimate the normal to the surface of every voxel of the surface.
+The first step is to estimate the normal to the surface at every surface voxel.
 The normals will be used as boundary conditions when simulating the partial differential equation in Step 2.

-#### Crude local estimatation
+#### Crude local estimation

 We can make a first estimation of the surface normals thanks to the $\chi_{\mathcal V}$ indicator function of the brain region: